tpirate/tpirate/README.md

 # Hey It's me Can
 #### "No one will blame you for giving up.
 In fact, quitting at this point is a perfectly reasonable response."
 #### "Did you know you can donate one or all of your vital organs to the Aperture Science self esteem fund for girls?
 It's true!"
-- 🔭 I’m currently working on cs50
+- 🔭 I’m currently working on battak.com
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning React
 - 💬 Ask me about anything you want
 - 📫 How to reach me: can@gurbuz.co || john@galba.co